krecicki/memecoin.watch/README.md

 ## Pump Detector
 Independent monitor for volume acceleration and buying pressure.

+The Raydium Detector Scanner is a high-performance monitoring system designed to catch significant memecoin movements on Solana by analyzing Raydium DEX activity.
+Using real-time transaction monitoring, the scanner tracks buying patterns, volume spikes, and trade frequency across a 5-minute window to identify genuine buying pressure.
+The system implements sophisticated rate limiting and error handling to maintain consistent connection with Solana RPC endpoints while processing trade data.

+What sets this detector apart is its focus on real activity over noise.
+By enforcing minimum SOL thresholds (0.1 SOL) and requiring multiple confirmatory signals within tight time windows, the system filters out the majority of false positives that plague typical scanners.
+The detector maintains an efficient state management system through its token_data structure, tracking key metrics like buy patterns and volume while implementing automatic cleanup of stale data.
+Each alert provides comprehensive trade data including volume statistics, buy counts, and average trade sizes to help users quickly evaluate emerging opportunities.

 ### Heat Formula
 `Heat = (1min_volume / 5min_volume) * 100`